Tools

 dero_get_block_header_by_hashDERO.GetBlockHeaderByHashBlock header by hash

-dero_get_block_header_by_topoheightDERO.GetBlockHeaderByTopoHeightBlock header by topoheight
+dero_get_block_header_by_topo_heightDERO.GetBlockHeaderByTopoHeightBlock header by topoheight

 dero_get_block_templateDERO.GetBlockTemplateMining block template

-dero_get_txDERO.GetTransactionTransaction details by hash
+dero_get_transactionDERO.GetTransactionTransaction record by hash

-dero_get_gas_estimateDERO.GetGasEstimateEstimate gas for a contract call
+dero_get_gas_estimateDERO.GetGasEstimateDaemon-side gas estimate for a contract source or call

 dero_get_random_addressDERO.GetRandomAddressRandom registered wallet addresses